-From what I saw, all the Masters are extremely well-qualified in their chosen art and they are all very nice people.
-In fact, all the staff were very friendly.
+From what I saw, all the Masters are very qualified in their chosen art.
+Also, they are all very nice people.
+In fact, all the staff was very friendly.

-I think the biggest advantages are the access to extremely knowledgeable masters and being able to train with other like-minded and dedicated people.
-I am already quite disciplined from my time in the forces but if your not than this place will help with that also.
+The biggest advantage is the access to knowledgeable masters.
+Also, being able to train with other like-minded and dedicated people.
+I am already quite disciplined from my time in the forces but if your not then this place will help with that also.

-I have not been to any other “full-time” martial arts training schools like this but some of the other students had and from what I gathered the Middle Kingdom Traditional Kung-Fu School ranked pretty high on the list of good ones with good training, good food, good accommodation, flexibility in disciplines and value for money.
-Actually, I think it is co-owned by a New Zealander who traveled China and other places in the world to figure out the best way to set it up.
+I’ve never been to other “full-time” martial arts training schools.
+From what other students told me the Middle Kingdom Traditional Kung-Fu School ranked pretty high.
+It has good training, good food, and good accommodation.
+It is also flexible in disciplines and good value for money.
+I think it is co-owned by a New Zealander who traveled the world to figure out the best way to set it up.

-As you have probably gathered from this Middle Kingdom Traditional Kung Fu School review I recommend it.
-If you are thinking of training at Middle Kingdom Traditional Kung Fu School but are not 100% sure, I say just go for it.
-You might feel some pain in your first week or two but you’ll be happy you did it in the end, I definitely was but wish I could of stayed a bit longer.
-Perhaps I’ll go back one day.
+I recommend training at the Middle Kingdom Traditional Kung Fu School.
+If you are “on the fence”, I say go for it.
+You might feel some pain in your first week or two but you’ll be happy you did it in the end.